-Integrated Development Group originally proposed to convert the building into a luxury senior lifestyle center, but shifted course and is currently developing it as 198 apartments.
+Integrated Development Group originally proposed to convert the building into a luxury senior lifestyle center, but shifted course and developed it as 198 apartments.
 Booth Hansen is the architecture firm.

 The renovation began in March of 2013.
 First occupancies began late in 2013.

 850 LSD has a mix of studio, convertible, one-, two- and three-bedroom apartments in nine different floor plans.
 Options include a one-bedroom plus den, a two-bedroom plus den with 2 ½ baths, a two-bedroom plus den plus multi-purpose room duplex with 2 ½ baths and more.